shibampokerail/Herdless/README.md

 -->
 ## Conclusion

-Project Herdless is a comprehensive computer science project that addresses challenges in **high-performance computing, algorithmic design, software architecture, and data engineering**.
+This research is a comprehensive computer science project that addresses challenges in **high-performance computing, algorithmic design, software architecture, and data engineering**.
 By building a scalable and empirically-grounded simulation engine, it provides a powerful tool for scientific inquiry while demonstrating the practical application of core computer science principles to complex problems.